KBNLresearch/iromlab/readme.md

 ### Disable cue sheet and checksum creation

 From the IsoBuster GUI, go to *Options* / *Image Files*, and then select the *General* tab.
 Locate the option "select when a cue sheet file will be created", and select "Never".
 Likewise, set the "Select when an MD5 checksum file will be created" setting to "Never".
+See screenshot:

 ![](cuesheetOption.png)